IAmSimarpreetSingh/LaZzyReader/README.md

 # LaZzyReader
-It's an python based application that convert text into speech using the python module ( pyttsx3 ).
+It's an python based GUI application that convert text into speech using the python module ( pyttsx3, tkinter ).